 What Relevant Information Does a Drafting Attorney Have In A Will Contest?

 Drafting attorneys are key components of any will contest litigation.
-The drafting attorney will know facts like:
+The drafting attorney will know facts relevant to claims of undue influence and testamentary capacity like:

 - Who was with the decedent when the will was signed?